 It was not more than a mile up the canyon where the Pawnee ran into the first of some 1500 Sioux warriors, under the command of the Brule Sioux Chief, Snow Flake.
 Even though the Pawnee women and children had been ordered to take cover at the first sight of the enemy, the entire Pawnee party was soon overrun.

-They refer to the area pictured above as a "small canyon," but to me looks more like an open valley or a shallow draw with no real defenses.
+While many refer to the area pictured above as a "small canyon," to me looks more like an open valley or a shallow draw with no real defenses.
 To me it looks like a bowl to slaughter one's enemy, especially if your enemy is one foot and you are on horseback and can run them down.

-Remember, on July 2nd, 700 Pawnee left Genoa.
-They were made up of 350 men, 350 women and children.
-In the short battle, at the end, the wounded were numbered in the hundreds.
-It's said that the Sioux killed more than 80 Pawnee, mostly women and children, lay dead.
-Of those who were not dead, wounded, or who did not escape, 11 Pawnee women and children were taken captive as slaves.
+Remember, on July 2nd, it was reported that 700 Pawnee left Genoa.
+They were made up of 350 men, and 350 women and children.
+In the short "battle", at the end, the wounded were numbered in the hundreds.
+It's said that the Sioux killed more than 80 Pawnee, mostly women and children.
+They lay dead among the wounded.
+Of those who were not dead, wounded, or who did not escape, a number of Pawnee women and children were taken captive as slaves.
 The slaughter was genocidal.
 No telling how many wounded died later after the battle.

 The Sioux's massacre of the Pawnee resulted in the Pawnee Nation relocating from their Nance County Reservation to the Indian Territories in what is now Oklahoma, where they reside to this day.

 Old Wounds Heal Slow